 Fittings

-All fittings and penetrators are mounted on the bottom half of the sphere so that with the ESP instrument, the wiring and plumbing remains intact and functional for testing while the sphere is open.
-The Deep ESP system requirements called for a minimum of 11 electrical fittings, and 4 fluid penetrators.
+All fittings and penetrators are mounted on the bottom half of the sphere so that the ESP instrument, wiring, and plumbing remains intact and functional for testing while the sphere is open.
+The D-ESP system requirements called for a minimum of 11 electrical fittings, and 4 fluid penetrators.
 Three spare electrical fittings were added for future expansion, which made the spacing work out well at 18 equidistant ports around the sphere.
 There are also six blind holes tapped into the outer hub of each hemisphere for use in lifting and mounting the sphere on a deployment platform.

 The electrical fittings selected for the Deep ESP system are SeaCon Mini-con MINK FCR in titanium.
 The FCR version was chosen as opposed to the BCR body as it eliminates the risk of accidentally unthreading the fitting from the housing when disconnecting a cable.